Clavicle Fracture Open Reduction and Internal Fixation

 What are the risks of clavicle fracture open reduction and internal fixation?

 Most people do very well with ORIF for their clavicle fracture.
-B some rare complications
+But some rare complications

 do sometimes occur.
 Possible complications include: